Maimunar/go-projects/todo/README.md

 3     Change my keyboard mapping to use escape/control    a few seconds ago
 ```

-or for showing all tasks, using a flag (such as -a or --all)
+or for showing all tasks, using a flag -a or --all

 ```
 $ tasks list -a